Phnom Penh: History

 The discovery was taken as a divine blessing, and to some a sign that the Khmer capital was to be brought to Phnom Penh from Angkor.
-To house the new-found sacred objects, Penh raised a small hill on the west bank of the Tonle Sap River and crowned it with a shrine, now known as Wat Phnom at the north end of central Phnom Penh.
+To house the new-found sacred objects, Penh raised a hill on the west bank of the Tonle Sap River and crowned it with a shrine, later known as Wat Phnom at the north end of central Phnom Penh.
 "Phnom" is Khmer for "hill" and Penh's hill took on the name of the founder, and the area around it became known after the hill.

 Phnom Penh first became the capital of Cambodia after Ponhea Yat (c.
-1390 – 1463), king of the Khmer Empire, moved the capital from Angkor Thom after it was captured and destroyed by Siam a few years earlier.
-There is a stupa (Note: The prominent stupa immediately west of the sanctuary contains the ashes of King Ponhea Yat and his royal family.
-This stupa is a significant historical site, reflecting the city's rich cultural heritage.) behind Wat Phnom that houses the remains of Ponhea Yat and the royal family as well as the remaining Buddhist statues from the Angkorean era.
-In the 17th century, Japanese immigrants also settled on the outskirts of present-day Phnom Penh.
-A small Portuguese community survived in Phnom Penh until the 17th century, undertaking commercial and religious activity in the country.
+1390 – 1463), king of the Khmer Empire, moved the capital from Angkor Thom after it was captured and destroyed by Siam years earlier.
+There is a stupa.
+(Note: The stupa immediately west of the sanctuary contains the ashes of King Ponhea Yat and his royal family.
+This stupa is a historical site, reflecting the city's cultural heritage.)
+In the 17th century, Japanese immigrants settled on the outskirts of what later is Phnom Penh.
+A Portuguese community survived in Phnom Penh until the 17th century, undertaking commercial and religious activity in the country.

 Phnom Penh remained the royal capital for 73 years, from 1432 to 1505.
 It was abandoned for 360 years (from 1505 to 1865) by subsequent kings due to internal fighting between the royal pretenders.
-Later kings moved the capital several times and established their royal capitals at various locations in Tuol Basan (Srey Santhor), Pursat, Longvek, Lavear Em and Oudong.
+Later kings moved the capital several times and established their royal capitals at locations in Tuol Basan (Srey Santhor), Pursat, Longvek, Lavear Em and Oudong.
 From 1673 to 1674, Phnom Penh was the stronghold of rebel king Kaev Hua II.
-After the Cambodian revolt of 1812, king Ang Chan II began to reign in the area.
-The Vietnamese general Lê Văn Duyệt built An Man Thành, a fortress garrisoned by Vietnamese army.
-After the Siamese–Vietnamese War (1833–1834), Đại Nam annexed Cambodia, the An Man garrison was renamed Nam Vang and the became the administrative center of the Vietnamese Tây Thành province.
-When Cambodian suzerainty was restored in 1847, the royal seat remained in Oudong.

-It was not until 1866, under the reign of King Norodom I (1860–1904), the eldest son of King Ang Duong, who ruled on behalf of Siam, that Phnom Penh became the permanent seat of government and capital of Cambodia, and the Royal Palace was built.
-Beginning in 1870, the French colonial authorities turned a riverside village into a city where they built hotels, schools, prisons, barracks, banks, public works offices, telegraph offices, law courts, and health services buildings.
-In 1872, the first glimpse of a modern city took shape when King Norodom employed the services of French contractor Le Faucheur to construct 300 brick houses for sale and rental to Chinese traders.